-Lesson 2: Don’t ever say you’re not organized, ok?
+Lesson 2: Don’t say you’re not organized!

 The next interviewee was asked her greatest weakness.
 And she answered “Well… sometimes I’m not very organized.”
 NEXT!
 Seriously, if I’m looking to hire someone, the one thing I absolutely want the person to be is ORGANIZED.
 So never never never admit that’s your weakness!

-Lesson 3: Express weakness as a strength where possible
+Lesson 3: Weakness as strength where possible